 Some of the city’s sustainability and resiliency accomplishments include:

-- 70 electric vehicles (EVs) in our city fleet – about 12%.
-The city ranks near the top of largest EV fleets in the nation.
+- Incorporated 70 electric vehicles (EVs) into the city fleet, approximately 12%.
+The city ranks near the top of the largest EV fleets in the nation.

-- The city has installed over 41 charging points on city property and will continue with 145 charging stations and 246 charging points scheduled for installation over the next few years (surface parking lots, Minorca Garage, and Mobility Hub).
+- Installed over 41 charging points on city property with plans to add 145 charging stations and 246 charging points in areas like surface parking lots, Minorca Garage and Mobility Hub in the coming years.

-- Reduced energy consumption per square foot by over 23% since 2013 through lighting and HVAC upgrades.
+- Reduced energy consumption by over 14% since 2013 through lighting and HVAC upgrades.

-- Reduced water consumption in city facilities by over 41.5% per square foot since 2013 by installing low-flow faucets and toilets.
+- Reduced water consumption in city facilities by over 22% since 2013 by installing low-flow faucets and toilets.

-- Achieved LEED Silver Certification on the Police and Fire Headquarters and Trolley Maintenance facilities.
-The city requires all future buildings (public and private) larger than 20,000 square feet to be built to LEED Silver or equivalent.
+- Achieved LEED Silver Certification for the Police and Fire Headquarters and Trolley Maintenance facilities.
+The city now requires all future buildings, public and private, larger than 20,000 square feet to meet LEED Silver or equivalent standards.

-- In 2016, the city waived all permit fees for solar installations and other energy- and water-efficient projects.
+- Waived all permit fees for solar installations and other energy- and water-efficient projects in 2016.

-- Extensive tree canopy with over 41% tree coverage.
-Designated Tree City USA in 1985.
+- Maintains an extensive tree canopy with over 41% tree coverage and has been a designated Tree City USA since 1985.

-- Developed elevation maps and conducted a vulnerability assessment examining critical infrastructure related to sea level rise projections, king tides and storm surge.
+- Developed elevation maps and conducted a vulnerability assessment in 2018 examining critical infrastructure in relation to sea level rise projections, king tides and storm surge.

-- In 2016, the city established a sea level rise mitigation fund with a goal to set aside $100 million by 2040.
+- Established a sea level rise mitigation fund in 2016 with a goal to set aside $100 million by 2040.
+Currently, over $13 million has been allocated to the fund.

-- In 2017, the city passed a resolution in support of establishing 100% clean, renewable energy in the city and across the United States.
+- Passed a resolution in 2017 supporting the establishment of 100% clean, renewable energy in the city and across the United States.

 - Joined the Southeast Florida Regional Climate Compact in 2016.

-- In 2022, Coral Gables became one of 140 other communities to achieve LEED for Cities GOLD Certification.
+- Became one of 140 other communities to achieve LEED for Cities GOLD Certification in 2022.

-- In 2022, Coral Gables was one of 22 cities selected in Florida to participate in the 2022 Race to Zero Competition.
+- Selected as one of 22 cities in Florida to participate in the 2022 Race to Zero Competition.

 Sea Level ImpactSea Level Impact